-Each young person has access to their own personal space, they have a well-furnished room including lockable cabinet, bed and bedding, easily accessible WIFI, as standard we provide bedding, towels, hygiene and cleaning products and a safe and secure environment, To maintain health and safety standards, we regularly review our premises and conduct an annual location assessment to ensure the premises are suitable and appropriate, considering the views of relevant stakeholders.
+Each young person has access to a singular room completely furnished including bed, cabinet, and small undercounter fridge and lockable cabinet.

+Provided also to any new young person moving to the scheme is standard bedding, towels, hygiene and cleaning products and kitchen equipment.

+To maintain health and safety standards, we regularly review our premises and conduct an annual location assessment to ensure the premises are suitable and appropriate, considering the views of relevant stakeholders.

-We ensure that all aspects of our supported accommodation provision are adequately covered by insurance and meet health, safety, water and fire regulations.
-These include fire risk assessments, water legionella assessments and daily, monthly and quarterly assessments and inspections, and monthly property inspections that check for all Health and Safety issues.
+We ensure that all aspects of our supported accommodation provision are adequately covered by insurance and meet health, safety, water, and fire regulations.
+These include fire risk assessments, water legionella assessments and daily, monthly, and quarterly assessments and inspections, and monthly property inspections that check for all Health and Safety issues.
 These are located in the Health and Safety Premises Management System, which will also be located on site.